microsoft/hummingbird/CONTRIBUTING.md

 For coverage, we use [coverage.py](https://coverage.readthedocs.io/en/coverage-5.0.4/) in our Github Actions.
 Run  `pip install coverage` if you don't already have this, and any code you commit should generally not significantly impact coverage.

-We strive to keep our test coverage about 70%.
+We strive to not let check-ins decrease coverage.
 To run all unit tests:
 ```
 coverage run -m pytest tests
 ```